Earl of Hereford: History

 The title is an ancient one.
 In 1042, Godwin, Earl of Wessex severed the territory of Herefordshire and its Welsh dependencies from the Kingdom of Mercia.
 He immediately granted it to his eldest son Sweyn Godwinson.
 The earldom included the counties of Gloucestershire, Herefordshire, Oxfordshire, Berkshire and Somerset.
 In 1047, Sweyn attempted to take Eadgifu, Abbess of Leominster, from her nunnery by force with the intention of marrying her.
 However, the Archbishop of Canterbury and King Edward the Confessor intervened and stopped him.
-As punishment, King Edward banished Sweyn from England.
+As punishment, King Edward banished Sweyn from England, to Flanders.

 In 1049, Sweyn returned to England seeking forgiveness, supported by his cousin Beorn Estrithson.
 However, a disagreement arose and Sweyn murdered his cousin, resulting in his exile once more.
 He was deemed "a man of no honour".
 In 1050, Sweyn was pardoned for his crimes and had the earldom restored to him, despite his violent acts.
 In 1051, Sweyn was exiled again together with his father and brothers and forfeited the earldom.

 In 1052, King Edward granted the earldom to Ralph the Timid.
 In 1055, Ælfgar, Earl of Mercia and Gruffydd ap Llywelyn invaded Herefordshire and Ralph met the Welsh army at Hereford.
 Fearing defeat, Ralph fled with the French and Norman soldiers, causing the surrounding area to fall under Welsh control.
 Between 1055 and 1057, Harold Godwinson retook the county with another force.
 Ralph died in 1057, leaving his young son Harold as heir.
 In 1066, William FitzOsbern supported the Norman conquest of England.
 As reward, he was granted the Isle of Wight.
 In 1067, William was also granted the earldom of Hereford, and took on roles as chief administrator of Northern England.
 He oversaw the building of numerous castles.

 Between 1070 and 1071, William FitzOsbern was delegated to govern England while William the Conqueror was away for Normandy.
 The widowed Richilde, Countess of Hainaut, offered her hand in marriage to FitzOsbern for assistance against challenges to her power.
 However, FitzOsbern sought to gain control of the wealthy Flanders territory near Normandy.
 He rushed there with his army but was killed in the Battle of Cassel, leaving his son Roger de Breteuil as the new earl.

 In 1075, Roger conspired with his brother-in-law Ralph Guader, Earl of Norfolk while the Conqueror was again absent in Normandy.
 They raised an army but were prevented from crossing the River Severn by local bishops and defeated at Fagadune.
 When the Conqueror returned, Roger was tried for treason before the Magnum Concilium and sentenced to perpetual imprisonment, while his soldiers had their right foot amputated.
 All his lands were also forfeited.